MaxIOFS/MaxIOFS/README.md

 **License**: MIT
 **Website**: [maxiofs.com](https://maxiofs.com)

-MaxIOFS is a high-performance, S3-compatible object storage system built in Go with an embedded Next.js web interface.
+MaxIOFS is a high-performance, S3-compatible object storage system built in Go with an embedded React web interface.
 Designed to be simple, portable, and deployable as a single binary.

 ## 🎉 Project Status